 An I/N ratio of about −6 dB is the suitable protection criteria for AMS systems.
 This represents the required protection criterion for the AMS systems.
 If multiple potential interference sources are present, protection of the AMS systems requires that this criterion is not exceeded due to the aggregate interference from the multiple sources.

-[Editor’s note: during July 2023 meeting of WP 5B, there was no agreement on a potential need to refer to % of time to be associated to the protection criteria or addition of a sentence.]

 TABLE 1